 Pay attention to warning signs, as they are there for a reason, and avoid trespassing.
-Being a respectful traveler will help ensure you benefitting the overall health of the area your visiting and will keep you safe also!
+Being a respectful traveler will help ensure you benefit the overall health of the area you visiting and will keep you safe also!

 Eco-Friendly Things to Do

 Whale watching is probably the number one activity that draws travelers to Cabo between April and December.
 Visitors can take cruises to view these majestic creatures in their natural habitat as they visit the sea of Cortez to breed and raise their calves.

 Most common are humpback whales and gray whales but orcas, blue whales, sperm whales, and bottlenose dolphins aren’t unheard of either!
 Trips run morning, noon, afternoon, and sunset, meaning they perfectly fit around most itineraries.